2023 Leadership and Diversity Program for Regulators

 How is this program unique from other programs?

-The program will run for four months, from the last week in April 2023 to August 2023.
-Following completion of the core curriculum, participants will work independently to prepare and present their final capstone in September 2023.
-Senior officials and high-potential women leaders – must be available to travel to Oxford, England for 4 days of in-person training from 24-27 July 2023 and join on average, two-three live virtual sessions per month outside of the week in person.
-Participants will dedicate approximately 3-5 hours per month, comprising of pre-session work, post-session work, along with ongoing engagement in the below activities over the course of the program:
+The program will run for four months, from the last week in April 2024 to August 2024.
+Following completion of the core curriculum, participants will work independently to prepare and present their final capstone in September 2024.
+Senior officials and high-potential women leaders – must be available to travel to Oxford, England for the first week of June 2024 and join on average, one-two live virtual sessions per month outside of the week in person.
+Participants will dedicate approximately 2-4 hours per month, comprising of pre-session work, post-session work, along with ongoing engagement in the below activities over the course of the program:

 - Coaching sessions (Senior officials): 4 sessions of 1 hour each (4 hours)